• Skip to primary navigation

 You can also freeze the "dough."
 Just wrap it really well with plastic wrap and store it in the freezer for approximately 30 days.
 To defrost it, place it in the refrigerator for a few hours before rolling it into balls.

-To freeze brigadeiros that are ready and rolled, I recommend placing them on a tray and freezing them individually first, so they won't get squished and lose their shape.
-Just beware that as the brigadeiros defrost, some water particles can be formed and mess up the topping, melting it a little bit.
-So keep this in mind if you think about freezing them with the sprinkles on.
+To freeze brigadeiros that are ready and rolled, I recommend placing them on a tray and freezing them individually first so they won't get squished and lose their shape.
+Just beware that as the brigadeiros defrost, some water particles can form and mess up the topping, melting it a little bit.
+So remember this if you think about freezing them with the sprinkles on.

 If your brigadeiros are too soft, you probably didn't cook them enough.
-Place them in the fridge, and it should harden enough for you to be able to roll them.
-Just don't forget that they will be soft as you turn off the heat, but they'll harden more as they cool down.
+Place them in the fridge, and they should harden enough for you to roll them.
+Just don't forget that they will be soft as you turn off the heat, but they'll set more as they cool down.

 You overcooked them.
 If you want to fix it, you can add one tablespoon of cream or milk at a time, mixing very well until completely incorporated into the dough.